leaf1170124460/dockerfile/README.md

-# if-docker
+# Dockerfile
-dockerfile of DeepFloyd IF
+- Dockerfile of DeepFloyd IF